-- a) Departments offering a two-year Career/Technical Program will have a minimum of two sections release. - b) This formula will not apply to Education, or Human Service Programs.
+- a) Departments offering a two-year Career/Technical Program will have a minimum of two sections release. - b) This formula will not apply to Education Programs.
 These areas are guaranteed the following minimum number of release sections:

-Education 5 sections

-Sport, Health and Physical Education 2 sections
+Education 5 sections Sport, Health and Physical Education 2 sections

-Human Services 6 sections

-It is understood that Education and Human Services are new and developing areas.
+It is understood that Education is a new and developing areas.
 The parties agree to review the changing needs for Chair release time with the intent of applying the formula to these areas in the future.